 The Own Risk and Solvency Assessment (ORSA) is a comprehensive evaluation of all risks of the business.
 This ORSA process is an integral part of the risk management system and is carried out on a regular annual basis.
-The process consists of a number of interrelated activities spread over the entire year and which AGCS SE uses to ensure a sufficient and appropriate ratio of own funds to risks taken on an ongoing basis.
+The process is comprised of a series of interrelated activities conducted throughout the year.
+These activities are employed by AGCS SE to ensure a sufficient and appropriate ratio of own funds to risks taken on an ongoing basis.